 If you smoke the meat for a full day, it will last you at least a week without refrigeration.
 Even more, if you smoke it for two or three days, you can eat it without any risks for up to a month or more.
 However, too much smoke may destroy the flavor.
 So, don’t overdo it.

-These easy ways to preserve wild game meat when the power goes out should help you store raw flesh even in the most difficult situations.
+These easy ways of preserving meat, especially wild game meat, when the power goes out should help you store raw flesh even in the most difficult situations.